awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ## Introduction

-In this project we train different session based product recommendation recommender and compare the performance of the recommenders.
+In this project we train different session based product recommenders.
+We compare the performance of the recommenders across two datasets.

 ## Data